Who Will Score a Goal in the NHL Today - November 2?

 Who Will Score a Goal in the NHL Today? - November 2

-There are 12 games on the NHL menu Thursday, and anytime goal-scorer odds for players from around the league are listed in this article.
+We have 12 games on the NHL menu Thursday, and anytime goal-scorer odds for players from around the league are listed here.

 Get tickets for any NHL game this season at Ticketmaster!